nicoaspra/sample03_website/_services/physics-I/units-and-dimensions.md

-In physics, the fundamental dimensions are mass, length, and time, which are measured in kilograms (kg), meters (m), and seconds (s), respectively.
+In physics, the fundamental dimensions are mass, length, and time, which are measured in kilograms [kg], meters [m], and seconds [s], respectively.
 These units are known as the Système Internationale (SI) units, or International System, and they are what we will be utilizing for the most of this course.
-However, the Centimeter–Gram–Second (CGS) System and the British Engineering (BE) System are two alternative systems of measurement that are still in use (Table 1.1).
+However, the Centimeter–Gram–Second (CGS) System and the British Engineering (BE) System are two alternative systems of measurement that are still in use (refer to the table below).

 | Dimension |      SI       |       CGS       |     BE     |